 The front yard and entrance are crucial in engaging a potential buyer.

 “Give your garden a little makeover, tuck the bins away, clean the outside of the house and remove any old pots or plants,” she says.

-Another good tip is to leave the front and hall lights on to give the property a warm welcoming glow when buyers drive past after hours.
+Another good tip is to leave the front and hall lights on to give the property a warm welcoming glow when buyers drive past after hours. test

 It’s very difficult for potential buyers to imagine living in your property if it’s cluttered, and too much furniture will make a room feel small, Montgomery says.

 “When selling, your property should feel bright, open and spacious, keeping in mind the buyers’ walkthrough journey,” she says.
 “Excess furniture, quirky and personal items need to be removed and stored.”

 In fact, selling your home is also a great opportunity to have a declutter and to get a head start on your next move by letting go of unloved and unwanted items.
 You could also make a little cash on the side.